neelsmith/coursecal/docs/codersguide/schedule/index.md

 The `Schedule` class is where the magic happens: it brings together a [collection of topics](../topics/) and a [configuration](../calendarConfig/) for a given semester-long course.

-Build it from text files:
+Build a `Schedule` from a pair of text files:

-## Some stuff it has
+## How it works

+Entries in the topics file are parsed into a [topic group](../topicGroup/).

-It can cluster topics into a series of [[Week]]s by segments labelled with headings
+It can cluster daily topics together by  labelled markdown headings in the topics file.
+The result is unfortunately called a `Week` even though the resulting cluster may be multiple weeks.

+> This needs to be changed in an API-breaking update.

 ```scala
 sched.weeklyClustered